About telehealth for children and teenagers with disability or autism

-What to expect from telehealth therapy for children with additional needs
+What to expect from telehealth therapy for children with disability or autism

-Here are some things that might happen at telehealth therapy sessions for young children with disability, autism and other additional needs:
+Here are some things that might happen at telehealth therapy sessions for young children with disability, autism or other additional needs:

 - You might discuss your child’s and family’s goals and share what’s working well and what’s not working well.